lod4hss-apps/logre/documentation/get-started.md

 **Ontology Import**

 Logre integrates with [Semantic-Data-for-Humanities](https://github.com/Semantic-Data-for-Humanities), offering SHACL profiles.
 To import them:
-- Run: make get-sdhss-shacls in the Logre folder.
+- Run: `make get-sdhss-shacls` in the Logre folder.
+This will pull from their public GitHub all their profiles for you to choose from.
-- Go to the Import page → Ontologies tab.
+- Go to the *Import* page → *Ontologies* tab.
-- Select and import ontologies.
+- Select and import wanted ontologies.

 They will be stored in the ontology graph configured in your endpoint.

+If you do want to use the SDHSS ontologies, you can also create/add your own, just import it following the next paragraph in your ontology graph.
+We recommend using SHACL ontologies.

 **Import Existing Data**

+If you already have triples you can also easily import them directly:

 - From another SPARQL endpoint → Import n-Quads, Turtle, or CSV files.
-- CSV files → Must follow a specific format (see Import page for details).
+- CSV files → Must follow a specific format (see *Import* page for details).

-If you need help modeling your project, contact us—we have expertise in data modeling.
+If you need help modeling your project, contact us, we have expertise in data modeling.

 ---